chandrashekarhcs/project-dino-thunder/README.md

 ---

 ## License
-No explicit license is included in the repository.
-Consider adding an [MIT License](https://opensource.org/licenses/MIT) or similar open-source license for clarity.
+Currently, no explicit license is provided.
+Consider adding an [MIT License](https://opensource.org/licenses/MIT) or similar for clarity.
 If you intend for others to use or modify this project, please specify guidelines accordingly.

 ---

 **Enjoy exploring the ancient monsters of our planet in a truly haunting atmosphere!**